jradrion/TEFLoN/README.md

 C10: read count for "presence reads"
 C11: read count for "absence reads"
 C12: read count for "ambiguous reads"
-C13: genotype for every TE (allele frequency for pooled data, present/absent for halploid, present/absent/heterozygous for diploid) #Note: haploid/diploid caller is under construction, use "pooled" for presence/absence read counts
+C13: genotype for every TE (allele frequency for pooled data, present/absent for haploid, present/absent/heterozygous for diploid) #Note: haploid/diploid caller is under construction, use "pooled" for presence/absence read counts
 C14: numbered identifier for each TE in the population

 ```